MangoSalad/assembler-cmps361/README.md

  - END – indicates that there are no additional statements to translate.

 ## Class Definitions
  - stdafx.h - precompiled headers include file.
-I will make sure that everyone understands these in class.
  - stdafx.cpp - supports precompiled headers.

  - Assem.cpp - the main program that launches the assembler.

  - Assembler.h - definition of the assembler class.
- - Assembler.cpp - partial implementation of the assembler class.
+ - Assembler.cpp - implementation of the assembler class.

  - FileAccess.h - definition of the class to perform file access.
-(See link on file access in C++ for more information.)
- - FileAccess.cpp - partial implementation of the class to perform file access.
+ - FileAccess.cpp - implementation of the class to perform file access.

  - Instruction.h - the definition of the class to manipulate instructions.
-You will add a lot to this.
+Includes error handling.

  - SymTab.h - the definition of the class the manage the symbol table.
- - SymTab.cpp - a partial implementation of the class to manage the symbol table.
+ - SymTab.cpp - implementation of the class to manage the symbol table.

  - Errors.h - the definition of the class to perform error reporting.
+In windows, errors will be printed in red text color.

  - Emulator.h - the definition for the emulator class.